Murph9/CarDriftGarminWatchFace/README.md

 <img src="preview/screen.png" width="50%">
 <!--TODO create a gif with the watch in it-->

-To install, just move the generated PRG file into GARMIN/GARMIN/APPS when plugging your watch into your computer.
+To install, just move the PRG file into GARMIN/GARMIN/APPS when plugging your watch into your computer.
-(see docs on how to generate the prg file)
+(see darmin docs on how to generate the prg file, in vscode its `F1 -> Monkey C: Build for Device`)

 ---